BASIC BOOK INFORMATION

 AUTHOR BIO

-When injuries from a car accident spelled the end of her musical career, she drew upon her lifelong love of writing for inspiration and studied screenwriting with authors and script gurus Linda Seger and Ken Rotcop.
-Erica’s screenplay have won awards in such competitions as WinFemme, Santa Fe and the Writer’s Digest.
+When injuries from a car accident spelled the end of her musical career, Erica drew upon her lifelong love of writing for inspiration and studied screenwriting in New York and Los Angeles with script gurus Linda Seger and Ken Rotcop.
+Erica’s screenplays have won awards in a number of recognized competitions such as WinFemme, Santa Fe and the Writer’s Digest.

 PRESS RELEASE